Should Age and Gender Affect Pickleball Ratings? The Raw Truth

 - [✓] Tournament Play

-📉 Adjust Weighting Based on Opponent Trajectory: DUPR already tracks player reliability based on total matches and recency, but what we need is post-match reliability.
+📉 Adjust Weighting Based on Opponent Trajectory (Proposal): Many rating systems try to estimate reliability using things like match volume and recency.
+What we need, in my opinion, is post-match reliability.
 How does your opponent trend after they play you?
-That’s the real signal.
-Your win should be judged by what your opponent does after your match.
+That’s the signal.
+Your win could be judged partly by what your opponent does after your match.
 If they nosedive, your win probably wasn’t worth much.
-If they go on to beat 4.0s, your result should carry more weight.
+If they go on to beat strong players, your result should carry more weight.

 Ratings should learn over time, not just freeze-frame every result.
 A snapshot isn’t a resume.

-🧠 Stop Confusing Parity with Equality: A 4.0 who only wins in one bracket shouldn’t be rated the same as a 4.0 who thrives everywhere.
-Let’s capture that difference without faking fairness.
+🧠 Stop Confusing Parity with Equality: A 4.0 who only wins in one bracket shouldn’t be read the same as a 4.0 who thrives everywhere.
+Capture that difference with context, not demographic math.

 FAQ: Your Burning Questions, Answered